Personal ID numbers and residence permits

 Swedish ID number but not citizen or resident

-In order for you to be exempt from paying an application fee (if required), you'll need to fulfill one of the other criteria.
-If you don't fulfill any of the general criteria, you must pay the application fee.
+For you to be exempt from paying an application fee (if required), you'll need to fulfil one of the other criteria.
+If you don't fulfil any of the general criteria, you must pay the application fee.

 Do you have a residence permit but no Swedish ID number?